sandeshtiwari/Udacity-Linux-Configuration-Project/README.md

 	- Login as user 'postgres' using sudo su - postgres
 	- Get to the postgreSQL shell using psql command
 	- Create a database a nd a new user
-		- CREATE DATABASE restaurantMenu;
+		- CREATE DATABASE restaurantmenu;
 		- CREATE USER admin;
 	- Set password for the admin user
 		- ALTER ROLE admin WITH PASSWORD 'admin';
-	- Give user 'admin' permission to 'restaurantMenu' applicaition database
+	- Give user 'admin' permission to 'restaurantmenu' applicaition database
-		- GRANT ALL PRIVILEGES ON DATABASE restaurantMenu to admin
+		- GRANT ALL PRIVILEGES ON DATABASE restaurantmenu to admin
 	- Exit postgreSQL shell using \q
 	- Exit from 'postgres' user using 'exit' command
 12) Install git and setup the RestaurantMenu app project